rzc0d3r/ESET-KeyGen/wiki/MBCI-Inferface.md

 * Arguments that have a signature **(selected: ___)** expect you to select from a list that opens when you select the corresponding item
 * Arguments with a caption **(saved: ___)** expect you to enter data, the input field will be available when the corresponding item is selected (If you enter a **file path**, remove the **quotation marks!!!**)
 * Arguments that have a signature **(disabled/enabled)** expect you to simply select them by pressing Enter.
-They will change their state when you reselect them*
+They will change their state when you reselect them.

 * Obviously, **Back** is going to take you back to the past menu...